-Paul and Julia have extensive experience in this area.
-If you require assistance with your workplace policies, or with harassment (and bullying) training, please contact then on email@example.com or (03) 9642 0435.
+Paul has extensive experience in this area.
+If you require assistance with your workplace policies, or with harassment (and bullying) training, please contact him on firstname.lastname@example.org or (03) 9642 0435.

 1See ss 28A(1A) of the Sex Discrimination Act 1984 (Cth)

 Disclaimer: This article contains information of a general nature and should not be relied upon or taken to be legal advice.
 You should speak with a lawyer about your situation before applying any of this information.